Borrego Springs, California: 2010

-There were 1,153 households, out of which 19.1% had children under the age of 18 living with them, 53.6% were married couples living together, 6.4% had a female householder with no husband present, and 36.9% were non-families.
-29.5% of all households were made up of individuals, and 14.3% had someone living alone who was 65 years of age or older.
-The average household size was 2.20 and the average family size was 2.69.

-In the CDP the population was spread out, with 18.4% under the age of 18, 4.7% from 18 to 24, 21.2% from 25 to 44, 26.3% from 45 to 64, and 29.3% who were 65 years of age or older.
-The median age was 50 years.
-For every 100 females, there were 105.9 males.
-For every 100 females age 18 and over, there were 105.7 males.

-The median income for a household in the CDP was $37,045, and the median income for a family was $40,262.
-Males had a median income of $27,604 versus $26,023 for females.
-The per capita income for the CDP was $22,761.
-About 8.0% of families and 11.2% of the population were below the poverty line, including 16.0% of those under age 18 and 7.3% of those age 65 or over.

-Tourism
+Arts and culture

+Borrego Springs has pueblo-style, modern architecture and ranch-style house architecture.
+A local landmark is the traffic roundabout between the airport and downtown, Christmas Circle.
+The town includes a branch of the San Diego County Library.
+Anza-Borrego Desert State Park surrounds the town.
+There are four public golf courses, a tennis center, and horseback riding, and it is a destination for snowbirds.
 Tourism is Borrego Springs's primary industry.
-The nation's largest desert state park, 600,000-acre Anza-Borrego Desert State Park, surrounds the town.
-There are four public golf courses, a tennis center, and horseback riding, and it is a destination for snowbirds.

-Air transportation

-From the 1960s through the 1990s, Borrego Springs Airlines and its subsequent iterations provided commercial airline service to and from the local airfield.
+The village of Borrego Springs is recognized as a designated International Dark Sky Community by the International Dark-Sky Association (IDA).
+Borrego Springs has no stoplights, and nighttime lighting is kept to a minimum to protect the view of the night sky.
+The International Dark-Sky Association designated it as California's first International Dark-Sky Community.
+It is a center for public astronomy activities throughout the year.

 Attractions

 Members of the International Aerobatic Club have established a practice and competition area adjacent to and directly north of the Borrego Valley Airport.
 The area was first designated in 1976 and has an operational waiver approved by the Federal Aviation Administration.
 Aerobatic pilots from California and the southwest U.S. regularly use the airspace for practice and major competitive events; users have included three past national champions.
 Visitors are welcome to come to the airport and watch the flight activity, which does not interfere with other airport operations.
 The San Diego Aerobatic Club sponsors two annual competition events, in April and October.

-More than 100 large metal statues of animals by sculptor Ricardo Breceda can be found in Galleta Meadows Estate.
+More than 130 large metal statues of animals by sculptor Ricardo Breceda can be found in Galleta Meadows Estate.